 What is polio?

-Poliomyelitis, better known as polio, is a highly infectious disease that invades the nervous system and can lead to paralysis.
+Poliomyelitis, better known as polio, is a highly infectious disease that invades the nervous system and can lead to paralysis in the arms, legs, or both.
 It is caused by a virus in the throat and intestinal tract, and is most often spread when a person comes in contact with the stool of someone who has been infected.
-It can, however, spread through oral fluids, contaminated items, water, and uncooked food.
-Polio is highly contagious; so much so that if one person in a household contracts the disease, others in the household are likely to become infected, too.
+It can also spread through oral fluids, contaminated items, water, and uncooked food.
+Polio is highly contagious.
+If one person in a household contracts the disease, others in the household are likely to become infected, too.
 People carrying the virus are most contagious seven to 10 days before and after signs and symptoms appear, but infected individuals can carry the disease in their feces for weeks.

 While polio is best known for causing paralysis and even death, up to 95 percent of people infected with the disease will not have symptoms and may never be aware that they’ve been infected.
-A small percentage of those infected (about 4–8 percent) will simply feel like they have the flu—experiencing fever, fatigue, nausea, headache, stiffness in their neck and back, and pain in their limbs for up to 10 days.
-Fewer than 1 percent of polio cases results in permanent paralysis of the limbs (usually the legs), and of those paralyzed, 5–10 percent die because paralysis strikes the respiratory muscles.
+A small percentage of those infected (about 4–8 percent) will simply feel like they have the flu - experiencing fever, fatigue, nausea, headache, stiffness in their neck and back, and pain in their limbs for up to 10 days.
+About 1 in 100 people develop weakness or paralysis in their limbs during illness; this condition can be permanent.
+It can also develop in adulthood, even several decades after the initial illness.
+Of those who are paralyzed, 5–10 percent die as a result of paralysis of the respiratory muscles.

 Why should I vaccinate my child?

 Before polio vaccination began in 1955, 13,000 to 20,000 cases of paralytic polio were reported each year in the U.S. The disease left thousands of people, many of them children, in braces, crutches, wheelchairs, and iron lungs (tank respirators that helped polio sufferers breathe).
 Polio’s most famous victim, America’s 32nd President, Franklin Delano Roosevelt, contracted polio in 1921 (at age 39) and never regained use of his legs.
-Though Roosevelt contracted the disease later in life, and today, unvaccinated people of any age are at risk, polio mainly affects children under the age of 5.
+Although polio can sicken people of all ages, it mainly affects children under the age of 5.
 In fact, the Centers for Disease Control and Prevention (CDC) call it the most dreaded childhood disease of the 20th century.

-But in 1960, just five years after the introduction of Dr. Jonas Salk’s polio vaccine, cases of paralytic polio in the U.S. dropped to about 2,500.
-In 1965, there were only 61 cases, and in 1979, there were just 10.
-Today, though polio is almost nonexistent in the U.S., it is still prevalent in other parts of the world, namely Afghanistan, India, Nigeria, and Pakistan.
+Fortunately, the polio vaccine is highly effective.
+Today, polio is almost nonexistent in the U.S. but is still prevalent in other parts of the world including Afghanistan, India, Nigeria, and Pakistan.
 A global eradication campaign is underway, but until the disease has been completely eliminated, the CDC encourages vaccination to prevent a resurgence of polio in the U.S. and worldwide.

 How many doses will my child receive?

-The inactivated polio vaccine (IPV) is given as a series of four shots (typically in the leg), beginning with a primary series of three shots and concluding with a booster shot.
+The inactivated polio vaccine (IPV) is given as a series of four shots (typically in the thigh), beginning with a primary series of three shots and concluding with a booster shot.

 When is the vaccine given?